jimhigson/oboe.js/writing/main/3_Background.md

 node is located, REST may be used as the means of communication.
 By focusing on REST clients, nodes in the middleware and presentation layer fall in our scope.
-Although network topology is often split about client and server side, for our purposes categorisation as tiers is a more meaningful distinction.
-According to this split the client-side presentation layer and server-side presentation layer serve the same purpose, generating mark-up based on aggregated data created in the middle tier \label{architecture}](images/architecture.png)
+Although network topology is often split about client and server side, for our purposes categorisation as data, middleware, and presentation is the more meaningful distinction.
+According to this split the client-side presentation layer and server-side presentation layer serve the same purpose, generating mark-up based on aggregated data prepared by the middle tier \label{architecture}](images/architecture.png)

 The web as an application platform